byojelly/byojelly.github.io/_posts/2017-09-26-houses_nokogiri_and_cli_oh_my.markdown

               This Gemfile requires a different version of Bundler.
               Perhaps you need to update Bundler by running `gem install bundler`?

-              Could not find gem 'bundler (~> 1.15)' in any of the sources
+              Could not find gem 'bundler (~> 1.15)' in any of the sources*

-To fix this i had to open the daily_deal.gemspec file and change
+To fix this i had to open the .gemspec file and change
                 spec.add_development_dependency "bundler", "~> 1.15"
                 to
                 spec.add_development_dependency "bundler", "~> 1.11.2"